rxxddy/rxxddy/README.md

 ### 🖋️ About Me

-Currently based in Pavia/Milan, I balance my academic path at the **University of Pavia** with intensive technical development.
+Currently based in Milan, I balance my academic path at the **University of Pavia** with intensive technical development.
 My work is centered on the intersection of offensive security and scalable web engineering.
 I have a proven track record of delivering responsive interfaces and integrating complex business logic into existing ERP frameworks.

 * **Cybersecurity Focus:** Dedicated to the **OSCP path**.
 I specialize in penetration testing, network vulnerability assessment, and implementing secure coding practices from the ground up.
 * **Web Engineering:** Expert-level proficiency in the **React and Next.js** ecosystem.
 I build scalable, performance-oriented applications with a focus on clean code and robust architecture.